gregswift/nytefyrenet/blog/2011-11-04-editing-image-metadata-with-exiv2.md

 <pre>[xaeth@nytefyre Maternity]$ exiv2 <span style="color: #00ccff;">-Y 10</span> <span style="color: #00ff00;">-O 7</span> <span style="color: #ff00ff;">-D 5</span> <span style="color: #ff0000;">-a 12:00:00</span> <span style="color: #ff6600;">ad</span> image.jpg</pre>

 The command does not return a visible success, which is very common for *nix applications.
-But before we verify it you might be asking youself, &#8220;self, what the heck is that <span style="color: #ff6600;">ad</span> in the middle of his command?&#8221;.
+But before we verify it you might be asking youself, "self, what the heck is that <span style="color: #ff6600;">ad</span> in the middle of his command?".
 Well self, that is an _action_, telling exiv2 that it has to do something.
 This is optional if the switches you are providing imply it.
 All the switches I am using do, so my use was just overly explicit.
-Anyway, as I was saying, there are other ways to verify if the command ran successfully that I won&#8217;t go into here, but what better way than to check the metadata again!
+Anyway, as I was saying, there are other ways to verify if the command ran successfully that I won't go into here, but what better way than to check the metadata again!

 <pre>[xaeth@nytefyre Maternity]$ exiv2 image.jpg
  File name       : image.jpg